 - You’re Ready to Settle Down

 One of the most important parts of knowing if now is the best time to buy a house in Minnesota is knowing that you’re ready to settle down.
 Buying a home means committing to living in it for at least five years.
 That’s the average amount of time it takes to build up equity to the point that you could make a profit (or even break-even) by selling it.
 You will almost definitely make a loss if you try to sell before then.

 Another important consideration is the neighborhood.
 You want to be sure that you purchase a home in an area you would be comfortable living.
 There are lots of great places to live in Minnesota so be sure to look around or discuss your options with a letting agent.
 They have a great understanding of the area and are sure to be able to recommend the right Minnesota rural property for sale for you.

 - You’re Ready For the Costs of Owning Property

 Knowing how to purchase a home is just the first step.
-You also have to be prepared for the maintenance and utilities costs.
+You also have to be prepared for the maintenance and utility costs.
 As a renter, those costs are likely covered for you.
 As a homeowner, it’s on you to pay them.
-There’s also the costs of being a part of the Homeowners’ Association.
+There are also the costs of being a part of the Homeowners’ Association.
 Do the math ahead of time to make sure you can keep up with all of these costs.